 In this how-to video you will learn to do a frontflip.
 This is very helpful for gymnastics and any activity needed to do a front flip.
 The running front flip is used in Parkour and freerunning for tricks and flips.

-A multi-angle parkour/free running video showing you the basics of landing from a drop and going into a roll shown in both real time and slow motion.
+A multi-angle parkour / free running video showing you how to perform an aerial flip in both real time and slow motion.

 Santa Claus has to visit a lot of houses in very little time.
 When the reindeers are on break (Rudolph really likes his "egg nog", Santa sometimes needs to do a little traveling on his own.
 In a city or crowded neighborhood parkour can actually be pretty useful and obviously pretty bad ass.

 This is how you can learn how to easily accomplish a parkour rail balance.
 When you first start out, use a rail that is close to the ground; you will probably fall several times while practicing.
 As you get more used to it you can use rails that are higher.
 Start out by walking across the rail slowly; keep your feet forward or curved, whichever you prefer.
 Eventually you will get faster and be able to jump from rail to rail.
 Just keep practicing and you will get the hang of it quickly.